angoca/log4db2/src/main/scripts/README.txt

 These scripts works in two modes:

-* Released: This kind of software is used by the end user.
-The release are published in the "releases" section of GitHub and it is distributed via a tar or zip file.
+* Released: This mode is used by the end user.
+Releases are published in the "releases" section of GitHub and they are distributed via tar and zip files.
-* Development: This is used when the software is being developed, it means, new functionality is added or bugs are fixed.
+* Development: This is used when the utility is being developed, it means, new functionality is added or bugs are fixed.
 In the `src/test/scripts` directory some extra scripts can be found to configure the environment and for testing purposes.

-# Linux/UNIX/MAC OS
+# Linux/UNIX/Mac OS

 ## Release